gerassimos/dgs19/resources/iot-c/Readme.md

  - `/gnmi/example/dto/subscriptionlist` to get an example SubscriptionList json object

 ## gnmi/grpc Subscribe service TODO
- - Connection State Changed.
-New state: TRANSIENT_FAILURE We keep getting TRANSIENT_FAILURE error if the target is down
+ - [TODO Review with Ziv]
- -
+   Connection State Changed.
+New state: TRANSIENT_FAILURE We keep getting TRANSIENT_FAILURE error if the target is down (softsync is not running)

 ## spring boot dev profile
  - It is now possible to use the spring boot dev profile which will use the `application-dev.yml` file